JanGe/intellicloudbench/README.md

-### Want to find the Cloud Computing service that best suits your needs?
+# Want to find the Cloud Computing service that best suits your needs?
-### Check out IntelliCloudBench!
+# Check out IntelliCloudBench!

-# What is IntelliCloudBench?
+## What is IntelliCloudBench?

 ### Web application

 IntelliCloudBench is a Vaadin web application that supports you in benchmarking multiple Cloud Computing service providers at a time.
 Currently it supports a subset of the benchmarks that are used by the Phoronix Test Suite and the Cloud Computing services supported by jclouds.

-# libIntelliCloudBench
+### libIntelliCloudBench

-The part of IntelliCloudBench that does most of the work is available as a separate library.
+The part of IntelliCloudBench that does most of the work is encapsulated in a separate library.

-# How to use?
+## How to use?

 IntelliCloudBench can be deployed as a WAR package in any Java Servlet container.